Originally Posted 6/20/18; reposted 6/1/20

 We all know know that grilled cheese gets old.
-While quesadillas aren’t that different, here’s a recipe that’s equally easy and incorporates a veggie salad that our kids will actually eat.
+While quesadillas aren't that different, here's a Southwest Quesadilla recipe that's equally easy and incorporates a veggie salad that our kids will actually eat.

 Note: This post contains affiliate links.